 The plot is has nothing really new to offer in terms of a superhero ensemble movie, and goes for the formulaic story recycled from many previous Marvel movies.
 That is not to say that it feels dull and boring.
 It adds its own twist by peppering this vapid plot with unconventional humor, making it much more interesting.
 Towards the end, the movie suffers from cheesy scenes and dialogues (one from Fast and the Furious: “We’re not friends.
 We’re family”).
 The biggest shortcoming in the movie, however, is that its overindulgence in all the relationships between characters turns into a maudlin mess.
 There are sisters trying to resolve childhood issues, Peter has a lot of father issues with his true father as well as his adopted one (Yandau), Rocket has some issues with Yandau as well.
 There are too many of these and its given unreasonable screen time.
 Ironically, the relationship that leaves a lasting impression isn’t any of these, but a more subtly demonstrated romance.

-Guardians of The Galaxy Vol. 2 will be an amusing 2 hours of your time, that will bring about hysterical laughter multiple times.
-But it does get more and more cheesy towards the end and the overemotional drama bogs down an otherwise lighthearted adventure.
-I will rate it 7.5/10.
-Its a good time, just not as good as its predecessor.
+Guardians Of The Galaxy Vol. 2 will be an amusing 2 hours of your time, that will bring about hysterical laughter multiple times.
+But it does get more and more cheesy towards the end and the over emotional drama bogs down an otherwise lighthearted adventure.
+I will rate it 7/10.
+It’s a good time, just not as good as its predecessor.